gazebosim/gz-sim/tutorials/python_interfaces.md

 # Run the example

-In the `examples/python/helperFixture.py` folder there is a Python script that shows make use of this API.
+In the [examples/python](https://github.com/ignitionrobotics/ign-gazebo/blob/ign-gazebo6/examples/python) folder there is a Python script shows make use of this API.
 If you compiled Ignition Gazebo from source you should modify your `PYTHONPATH`:

 ```bash